InnerSourceCommons/InnerSourcePatterns/project-roles/trusted-committer.md

   - You are the maintainer of a cross-team library, service, or shared resource
   - You receive regular contributions
+  - There are motivated contributors looking to build expertise through inner-sourced projects

 # Problem

   - Project maintainers want to find ways to scale their ability to support a project
-  - Project maintainers want to find ways to scale the longevity of the value delivered by a project
+  - Project maintainers want to find ways to lengthen the value delivered by a project
   - Project maintainers want to visibly reward frequent contributors and empower them to amplify their value contribution.
   - Lack of language for recognizing contributions across teams within an